lwYeo/SoliditySHA3Miner/README.md

     gasApiMultiplier        (Solo only) Multiplier to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (note: use 0.1 for EthGasStation API)

     gasApiOffset            (Solo only) Offset to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (after 'gasApiMultiplier', decimals allowed)

+    gasApiMax               (Solo only) Maximum gas price to mine in GWei from API (default: 7, decimals allowed)

     pool                    (Pool only) URL of pool mining server (default: http://mike.rs:8080)